ericfouillet/conf.builderscon.io/README.md

 * Install gunicorn
 * Install pybabel
-* Install pip stuff `pip -r ... requirements.txt`
+* Install pip stuff `pip install -r requirements.txt`

-2. Start redis
+2. Start redis (`redis-server &`)

-3. Setup config
+3. Setup config:
+- copy/rename `config.json.default` to `config.json` and edit the required values in the file
+- make sure to set the Flask `secret_key` property (see [here](http://flask.pocoo.org/docs/0.12/quickstart/#sessions) for more details on how to generate a key) and to fill the `OCTAV` section

 4. Run gunicorn

-gunicorn --reload app:app
+`gunicorn --reload app:app`

 ## How to run on Vagrant